tarantool/doc/doc/2.0/book/box/box_txn_management.rst

     Define a trigger for execution when a transaction ends due to an event such as :ref:`box.commit <box-commit>`.
 The trigger function may take an iterator parameter, as described in an example for this section.
+The trigger function should not access any database spaces.
 If the trigger execution fails and raises an error, the effect is severe and should be avoided -- use Lua's pcall() mechanism around code that might fail. ``box.on_commit()`` must be invoked within a transaction, and the trigger ceases to exist when the transaction ends.